These resources were updated on Jan. 23, 2023.

 The Holocaust was one of the darkest times in recorded history, yet there were acts of courage and resistance that shown like a beacon of hope in a sea of despair and grief.
 Both Jews and non-Jews risked their lives to save others and this lesson explores those given the title “Righteous Among the Nations” for their acts of bravery and self sacrifice.
 This research-based lesson will help students to identify and connect with those who decided not to be a bystander, but instead become a hero.

 This lesson plan, created by Teaching Tolerance, educates students about of Antisemitism, explores the use of propaganda and stereotypes, makes students aware of Holocaust denial and makes connections to current-day antisemitism, racism, prejudice and bigotry.
 This lesson was made to compliment the film “One Survivor Remembers” which has been made available online streaming in cooperation with the United States Holocaust Memorial Museum and HBO.
+(You must create an account to watch.)

 Use this engaging resource from the United States Holocaust Memorial Museum to bring students’ attention to the ongoing problem of anti-Semitism faced by Jews around the world and how they can help become part of the solution to end it.